Welcome Aboard!

 The lodge is located in La Ventana.
 Each morning after breakfast we will shuttle the group to the boat ramp in Ensenada Los Muertos, roughly a 20-30 minute drive.
 After breakfast we will load up and head to the ramp!

 The boat ramp can be chaotic!
 Be sure to remember your guide assignment for the day.
-You will meet your guide, and load up you and your gear into his boat which will then be backed into the water..
+You will meet your guide, and load up you and your gear into his boat, which will then be backed into the water..
 Then you’re off!

 Each day will start with loading up on bait.
 Yes, we are fishing with fly rods!
 However live bait is often used to lure fish within casting distance.
 Guides also use teasers on spinning rods.
-Both of these methods are known to induce a frenzy, be ready to cast quickly and strip your fly as fast as you can!
+Both of these methods are known to entice a frenzy, so be ready to cast quickly and strip your fly as fast as you can!

 Bait is not included, please budget 25-50$ per day per person for bait.